 This will cover any expenses associated with the inability to live in your condo due to repairs, or building work.
 For example, if your unit is damaged by a fire in the building and it becomes uninhabitable as a result, you will be reimbursed for any living expenses while you are temporarily displaced from your condo, and have to stay in a hotel.
 In some cases, you can also be reimbursed for loss of rental income, such as when your tenants have abandoned the property.

 This covers legal expenses from claims or lawsuits against you.
-For example, if someone is accidentally injured on your property, the condo liability coverage will help you pay the medical expenses that could result from a court order, as well as the legal fees in some cases.
+For example, if someone is accidentally injured on your property, and wants to claim compensation for personal injury, the condo liability coverage will help you pay the medical expenses that could result from a court order, as well as the legal fees in some cases.
 However, if the court deems that you are the one responsible for the injury that took place in your condo, then you will need to pay those fees yourself.

 Also called ‘special assessment coverage’, this is an optional coverage that covers situations in which the unit owners in a condominium are financially responsible for a shared loss.
 For example, if a fire breaks out in a common area, such as the lobby or the elevator, and it costs the association more than they have set aside, loss assessment coverage will pay for the share that you must contribute to make up the difference.